nycan/beaver-lang/README.md

 # Beaver language
-A language built with LLVM for CS20.
-Still in early stages of development. \
+A compiler for my own (still very minimal) language built as an SDS for CS20.
+It includes functions, mutable variables and complex expressions. \

 Received help from:
 - StackOverflow
 - LLVM Kaleidoscope tutorial